Last updated: 4.3.2020

 The application deadlines are in March and September every year.
 Applications open one month before the deadline.
 This programme provides registered doctoral students with assistance at UNU-WIDER as they work towards a PhD dissertation (or thesis) on developing economics.
 During the three months at Helsinki, where UNU-WIDER is located, programme fellows write at least one research paper and present a seminar.
 If accepted, the fellow gets a travel grant that covers the journey from their institute, medical insurance, and a monthly stipend.

-The application period for 2019 has ended.
-You are encouraged to apply again 2020.
-The expected application date is around 30 April 2020.
+The application deadline is 22 March 2020.
 This fellowship programme is offered to anyone of African descent living in the diaspora.
 They must have at least four years of work experience relevant to the rights of people of African descent and a good knowledge of English.
 If accepted, fellows travel to Geneva and gain valuable experience working and learning about issues facing those of African descent.
 The programme includes a monthly stipend and basic health insurance.

 Codification Division of the United Nations Office of Legal Affairs / International Law Fellowship Programme